Bruker (BRKR) Q1 2017 Results - Earnings Call Transcript

 Dan Leonard - Deutsche Bank Securities, Inc.

 Thank you.
 I was hoping you could size the kit opportunity for the Biotyper.
-What the ramp curve could look like, and any timing you could offer around additional menu extension plants?
+What the ramp curve could look like, and any timing you could offer around additional menu expansion plans?

 Frank H. Laukien - Bruker Corp.

 Okay.
 Starting with the last one, probably further expansion.
 The American Society for Microbiology Meeting is coming up same week and pretty much before ASMS in New Orleans.
-Of course, with FDA clearance, that's all depends to be two years or three years later than IVD-CE, so there is always some differences in what we offer in Europe already and what we then end up offering in the U.S. or when we get FDA clearance.
+Of course, with FDA clearance, that always tends to be two years or three years later than IVD-CE, so there is always some differences in what we offer in Europe already and what we then end up offering in the U.S. or when we get FDA clearance.

-So right now, it's primarily European story.
-Keep in mind that off the roughly 2,500 MALDI Biotypers that are out there, roughly half of them are in Europe, because that's where we started originally with the business.
-So with that microbiology business installed base, it's unusually large in Europe, with actually, right now still flatly more than half of it in Europe.
+So right now, it's primarily a European story.
+Keep in mind that of the roughly 2,500 MALDI Biotypers that are out there, roughly half of them are in Europe, because that's where we started originally with the business.
+So with that microbiology business installed base, it's unusually large in Europe, with actually, right now still slightly more than half of it in Europe.

 Dan Leonard - Deutsche Bank Securities, Inc.